itsvinayak/weather-app/README.md

 <a href="https://github.com/itsvinayak/weather-app/tree/master/weather-flask" >project link </a>

->twinkle
+>tkinter

 Python offers multiple options for developing GUI (Graphical User Interface).
 Out of all the GUI methods, tkinter is the most commonly used method.
 It is a standard Python interface to the Tk GUI toolkit shipped with Python.
 Python with tkinter outputs the fastest and easiest way to create the GUI applications.

-<a href="https://github.com/itsvinayak/weather-app/tree/master/weather-twinkle" >project link </a>
+<a href="https://github.com/itsvinayak/weather-app/tree/master/weather-tkinter" >project link </a>

 ---